Top 5 Preventive Care Changes in the Last Decade & How to Communicate Them to Clients

 Conclusion

 As the landscape of preventive care continues to change, effective communication is essential to improving compliance and generating confidence among owners.
-The veterinarian, veterinary team, and practice software can work together to provide cohesive messaging that helps clients shift smoothly with the newest developments.
+The veterinarian, veterinary technicians/assistants, client service representatives, and practice software can work together to provide cohesive messaging that helps clients shift smoothly with the newest developments.

 Sponsored Bysponsor logo